antmicro/busperf/docs/source/yaml.md

       id:    ["s_axi_rd", "bid"]
 ```

-For a multi channel bus an analyzer has to be specified alongside with signals required by that analyzer.
+For multi channel buses, you need to specify the analyzer, along with signals required by that analyzer.
-- custom_analyzer: possible values: "AXIRdAnalyzer", "AXIWrAnalyzer", "\<name of custom python analyzer\>"
+- custom_analyzer: possible values: `AXIRdAnalyzer`, `AXIWrAnalyzer`, `\<name of custom python analyzer\>`